-In most cases you should be able to take a reasonable Executor fee to compensate you for services provided there are funds to do so.
-Some Executors choose not to take a fee, especially in cases where the Executor is an immediate family member, while some always do, like a family friend or a corporate Executor.
-It is important to note that if an Executor does take a fee, it can be used as a deduction on a Pennsylvania inheritance tax return, thereby reducing the taxable estate.
+In most cases you should be able to take a reasonable executor fee to compensate you for services provided if there are funds to do so.
+Some executors choose not to take a fee, especially in cases where the executor is an immediate family member, while some always do, like a family friend or a corporate executor.
+It is important to note that if an executor does take a fee, it can be used as a deduction on a Pennsylvania inheritance tax return, thereby reducing the taxable estate.

 Do I have to have the original will to probate or can I just use a copy?

 You should absolutely probate the original will.
 While it is possible to probate a copy of a will, doing so can be very difficult.
 You should make every effort to locate and submit the original will for probate.
 If the original will is truly lost and cannot be located, the executor must petition the court for permission to use a copy.
 Affidavits from the beneficiaries must be signed, and certain other formalities must be followed.
 The court scrutinizes these cases, so you must make a diligent search before attempting to probate a copy of a will.

 What can I do if I think the decedent made a mistake in his/her will or was under the influence of somebody who had them change it?

 If you have standing to challenge a will, meaning if you would likely have benefited from the will if it was not prepared with the mistake or undue influence, you can file for a will contest in your local Orphans’ Court.
 You must be prepared for litigation to ensue or perhaps the possibility of a settlement.

 Do I need to file to probate the will in multiple states if the decedent had out-of-state property?